Evaluation of Open Access

 DFG supports DOAJ

-DOAJ is a community-curated online directory that provides access to high-quality, open-access and peer-reviewed journals.The German Research Foundation (DFG) has joined the Global Sustainability Coalition for Open Science Services (SCOSS) to support Directory of Open Access Journals (DOAJ).
+DOAJ is a community-curated online directory that provides access to high-quality, open access and peer-reviewed journals.The German Research Foundation (DFG) has joined the Global Sustainability Coalition for Open Science Services (SCOSS) to support the Directory of Open Access Journals (DOAJ).